 One of the few truly joyous scenes throghout the film is when a young man who found Julie’s husband’s cross necklace gives it to her; the boy tells her a joke her husband told before his death, which she immediately recognized and laughed.
 In the scene after the aforementioned one, she is swimming in a pool and the blue color is particularly vivid.
 This implies that a feeling of connection with her husband gave way to a possibility of expressing sadness.
 The scene with a golden cross necklace also anticipates the joyous and ethereal ending of the film, in which Christianity has a particular significance.

-Friedrich Nietzsche once wrote: “Without music, life would be a mistake”.
+Friedrich Nietzsche once wrote: “Without music, life would be a mistake.
+Germans even imagine God singing songs.”.
 Julie’s husband was a world-famous composer, composing a piece in celebration of the creation of the European Union.
 The composer who wrote the music for the film was Zbigniew Preisner; he worked with Kieślowski on other films, most notably The Double Life of Veronique and his music present in the films is attributed to the fictional composer Van den Budenmayer.
 Van den Budenmayer allegedly composed in the late 18th century Netherlands, in the period between Baroque and the Romanticism.
 Baroque’s majestic force of classical harmony and order was celebrating the pain of Christ and his sufferings, while Preisner celebrates love, and brotherhood of the European people.
 Romantic movement on the other hand, which was strong in Kieślowski’s Poland as well, celebrated the irrational, emotionalism, fantasy and imagination.
 Preisner seems to draw inspiration from both movements.

 The song in the finale, Song for the Unification of Europe, is majestic, its verses are from the 13th chapter of St. Paul’s First Epistle to the Corinthians and his famous words about love.
 It must be higlighted that the Greek word for love is agape, which can be also translated as charity, a selfless love (in the film, Julie and her lover refer to the Greek version of the text).
 It is seen as the highest form of love.
 St. Paul says: